-If an employee can not report to work as scheduled, the employee must call the designated person two (2) hours before their scheduled shift starts.
+If an employee cannot report to work as scheduled, the employee must call the designated supervisor or message telephone numbed if the supervisor is unavailable, one (1) hour before their scheduled shift starts.

 Employees whose work shift is changed from one shift to another shift, unless relieved from work at least for eight (8) hours before starting their new shift shall be paid the overtime rate for the first such new shift worked.